sst/guide/_chapters/create-containers.md

 ### Add the Home container

-Now that we have the outer chrome of our application ready, let's add the container for the home page of our app.
+Now that we have the outer chrome of our application ready, let's add the container for the homepage of our app.
 It'll respond to the `/` route.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a `src/containers` directory and add the following inside `src/containers/Home.js`.